 Every year around mid-November the beautiful courtyard at Somerset House is transformed into an enormous ice skating rink.
-A favourite with locals and tourists alike, the rink is famous for its themed club nights and Glad Tidings Tuesdays, when the courtyard is filled with the sounds of celebrated choirs singing carols.
-This year organisers have teamed up with legendary London grocer Fortnum and Mason to put on an incredible Christmas shopping experience.
+A favorite with locals and tourists alike, the rink is famous for its themed club nights and Glad Tidings Tuesdays, when the courtyard is filled with the sounds of celebrated choirs singing carols.
+This year organizers have teamed up with legendary London grocer Fortnum and Mason to put on an incredible Christmas shopping experience.
 The halls of Somerset House are decked with lovely decorations and there’s plenty of luxury shopping to be had.

 Find out more about the Somerset House Ice Rink.

 Hyde Park Winter Wonderland is a traditional German Christmas Market, carnival and circus all rolled into one.
 The ice rink is set around a stately Victorian bandstand and is draped in a canopy of 100,000 sparkling lights, making it perhaps the most romantic in all of London.
 Beyond the ice you’ll find plenty of rides and attraction for children of all ages, as well as restaurants and cafes serving up traditional German and British fare.

 Find out more about the ice rink at Winter Wonderland.